zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.deployment.utils.md

 )
 ```

-Check if ssh connexion is available.
+Check if ssh connection is available.

 **Arguments:**